davefud/spunky-ui-react/README.md

 $ npm run start
 ```

-> While developing, you will probably rely mostly on `npm start`
+> While developing, you will rely mostly on `npm start`

 |script|Description|
 |------------------|-----------|